Marty Byrde: Season 4

 In Mexico, Marty and Wendy are introduced to Navarro's hotheaded nephew Javier "Javi" Elizondro, whom Navarro says has ambitions to take over the cartel and is awaiting an opportunity to kill them all.
 Navarro gives Marty and Wendy a final assignment that would fulfill their obligation to him: broker a deal with the FBI allowing Navarro to retire from the cartel with immunity.

 Marty and Wendy start by arranging a deal with Clare Shaw, CEO of her family's Chicago-based pharmaceutical giant, to provide the cartel's heroin to the company as raw materials in exchange for the company donating to the Byrdes' charitable organization.
 Javi begins frequenting the Ozarks as the cartel's representative in the deal, jeopardizing the Byrdes' attempts to secure Navarro's immunity.
 Marty convinces Navarro to give up Javi's weapons shipments across the border to the FBI, leading Javi to cut off heroin shipments to Shaw Medical until the "mole" in the cartel is uncovered.
 As a stopgap, Marty privately offers to Ruth that he buy all of Darlene's heroin from her, without Darlene's knowledge.
 Ruth agrees, temporarily mending her relationship with Marty.
 Jonah, meanwhile, moves out of the Byrdes' home due to his strained relationship with his mother.

 During their meeting with Navarro, the FBI suddenly changes course and asks him to remain in charge of the cartel for another five years while providing them with intelligence.
 An incensed Maya goes rogue and has Navarro arrested before news cameras, prompting Javi to nearly kill Marty until Wendy convinces Navarro to call Javi from jail to loop him in on the FBI's arrangement with the cartel.
 The FBI then make the same deal with Javi (but for a 10-year period).
 Afterwards, Javi executes Darlene and Wyatt in retaliation for the former's continued heroin sales.
 Ruth discovers the bodies and arrives at the Byrdes' home with a shotgun, threatening to kill Marty unless he identify Wyatt's killer.
 Jonah gives Javi's name to Ruth, who resolves to kill Javi despite Marty and Wendy's protestations.

 Reception

-In 2018, 2019, 2020, and 2022, Jason Bateman was an Emmy nominee for Outstanding Lead Actor In A Drama Series for his performance as Marty Byrde.
-In 2019, 2021 and 2023, Bateman's performance won him the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.

 New York Times TV critic Mike Hale described Marty Byrde as a "middle-aged anti-hero" fueled by "a sense of unkept American promises".
 Hale likened Marty Byrde to Bryan Cranston's character, Walter White, the main character of the crime drama Breaking Bad.
 He further lauded the character's personality, writing: "Ozark uses Marty’s voice-over musings about hard work and the wages of parenthood to give the appearance of gravitas, but the show’s through-line is really just his resourcefulness in the face of gruesome, cartel-style justice."